 for career guidance

 As mentioned, we are also open to suggestions for this new service.
 As you likely are aware, ACHE has an extensive mentoring program, and we are using their model as a guide; additional information on the role of the student (protégé) is provided below from ACHE.
-Anyone interested in mentoring or learning more about this service is encouraged to contact our Program Director, Wayne Nelson, at email@example.com.
+Anyone interested in mentoring or learning more about this service is encouraged to contact our Program Director, Cyrus Engineer, at email@example.com

 Thank you for your continued support of our program!